dojoengine/torii-core/README.md

 1. Load configuration (TOML → `HashMap<String, Value>` per section).
 2. Use `torii-registry::fetchers::from_config` to build the requested fetcher (only one at a time).
 3. Use `torii-registry::decoders::from_config` to register the decoders that should be active.
-4. Use `torii-registry::sinks::from_config` to instantiate the sinks that should receive batches.
+4. Use `torii-registry::sinks::from_config` (passing both sink and contract maps) to instantiate the sinks that should receive batches.
 5. Run the batch loop: fetch events, decode via the registry, deliver batches to each sink.

 ```